Team19eecs/CHESS-2/README.md

 - npm install
 - node server/server.js

-3. Open a web browser and navigate to `http://localhost:3037` on two different tabs or computers.
+3. Open a web browser and navigate to `http://localhost:3037` on two different tabs.

 # How to Play: